Schniz/fnm/README.md

 `--force-install`

-MacOS installations using the installation script are deprecated in favor of the Homebrew formula, but this forces the script to install using it anyway.
+macOS installations using the installation script are deprecated in favor of the Homebrew formula, but this forces the script to install using it anyway.

 Example: